Choosing between HubSpot and Salesforce for your CRM comes down to five questions:

 Both platforms handle the core CRM job: managing contacts, companies, deals, and pipelines.

-HubSpot Sales Hub provides a tag-based contact system (no duplicate contacts across lists), visual deal pipelines, sequences for automated outreach, a meeting scheduler, and a Breeze Prospecting Agent that monitors buying signals and drafts personalized outreach.
+HubSpot Sales Hub provides a contact management system with visual deal pipelines, sequences for automated outreach, a meeting scheduler, and a Breeze Prospecting Agent that monitors buying signals and drafts personalized outreach using Apollo as its data provider.
+The platform scales to 15 million contacts and supports custom objects at the Enterprise tier.

-Salesforce Sales Cloud offers deeper sales functionality: Einstein Lead Scoring, AI-generated account plans with SWOT analysis, conversation intelligence with call recording and coaching, territory planning, Salesforce Spiff for commission management, and Revenue Lifecycle Management covering CPQ through subscription billing.
+Salesforce Sales Cloud offers deeper sales functionality: Einstein Lead Scoring, AI-generated account plans with SWOT analysis, conversation intelligence with call recording and coaching (available at Enterprise tier), territory planning, commission management, and Revenue Lifecycle Management covering CPQ through subscription billing.
+Salesforce holds a 4.3/5 rating on G2 across 19,420 reviews, reflecting its deep install base in enterprise sales organizations.

 Marketing automation

-HubSpot has also moved early on Answer Engine Optimization, building tools to help content rank in AI-generated search results.
+HubSpot has also moved early on answer engine optimization, building tools to help content rank in AI-generated search results, an emerging priority for B2B marketing teams as AI-powered search surfaces shift buyer discovery behavior.

 Salesforce Marketing Cloud is broader but more fragmented.
-It spans Marketing Cloud Growth and Advanced (the newer, Data Cloud-native products), Marketing Cloud Engagement (cross-channel B2C journeys), Account Engagement (B2B, formerly Pardot), Personalization, and Marketing Intelligence.
+It spans Marketing Cloud Growth and Advanced (the newer, Data Cloud-native products), Marketing Cloud Engagement for cross-channel B2C journeys, Account Engagement for B2B (formerly Pardot), Personalization, and Marketing Intelligence for analytics.
+Salesforce reports a 32% increase in marketing ROI for customers using the full platform.

-The breadth matters: Salesforce claims a 32% increase in marketing ROI and 34% increase in customer lifetime value for customers.
+The breadth matters at enterprise scale.
 But the complexity is real.
-Different marketing products have different interfaces, different pricing models (per-org, not per-user), and different levels of integration with the core CRM.
+Different marketing products have different interfaces, different pricing models, and different levels of integration with the core CRM.

 Service and support